kohkimakimoto/chef-for-centos/README.md

 # See also

-The following page is a my blog post about it written in Japanese.
+The following page is my blog post about it written in Japanese.

 http://kohkimakimoto.hatenablog.com/entry/2013/02/15/121741